Currency Transfers: Top Solutions

 #1 Online-only Currency Transfers

 All multilingual sites offer an online-only currency transfer service with low fees.
-The websites are really easy to use, you may need to upload ID for security reasons, so make sure to have it scanned beforehand.
+The websites are really easy to use, you’ll need to upload photo ID for security reasons, so make sure to have it scanned beforehand.

 All three companies are registered with the UK Financial Conduct Authority; company accounts are totally separate to clients’ money, meaning that if any company goes bankrupt your money is safe.